Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 operation (Table 5) - such as overspeed.
 They can also be system related – for an example loss of power supply (Table 6).
-After a fault occurs, regardless of its cause, it is necessary to troubleshoot it and restart MS system.
+After a fault occurs, regardless of its cause, it is necessary to troubleshoot it and restart MotoSuiveur® System.
 Troubleshooting is described in sections 7 and 8.

 If necessary during following, Recovery mode can be activated - section 6.3.